Will Smith: 1998–2007: Leading man status

-2008–2019: Blockbusters and critical disappointments
+2008–2022: Career fluctuations and King Richard

 In 2008, Smith was reported to be developing a film entitled The Last Pharaoh, in which he would be starring as Taharqa.
-Smith later starred in the superhero movie Hancock, which grossed $227,946,274 in the United States and Canada and had a worldwide total of $624,386,746.
+Smith later starred in the superhero film Hancock, which grossed $227,946,274 in the United States and Canada and had a worldwide total of $624,386,746.
+Sometime between 2008 and early 2009, Smith was offered the lead role in Inception but turned it down because he did not understand the story.
 On August 19, 2011, it was announced that Smith returned to the studio with producer La Mar Edwards to work on his fifth studio album.

 Smith again reprised his role as Agent J with Men in Black 3, which opened on May 25, 2012, his first major starring role in four years.
 After the release of the film, Smith was content with ending his work with the franchise, saying, "I think three is enough for me.
 Three of anything is enough for me.
-We'll look at it and we'll consider it, but it feels like that it might be time to let someone else do that."
+We'll look at it and we'll consider it, but it feels like that it might be time to let someone else do that".
 Men in Black 3, released ten years after Men in Black II (2002), grossed over $624 million worldwide.
 Unadjusted for inflation, it is the highest-grossing film in the series.
 In 2013, Smith starred in After Earth with his son Jaden.
 The film was a disappointment at the domestic box office and was panned critically.
 Calling the film "the most painful failure in my career", Smith ended up taking a year and a half break as a result.

 Smith starred opposite Margot Robbie in the romance drama Focus, released on February 27, 2015.
 He played Nicky Spurgeon, a veteran con artist who takes a young, attractive woman under his wing.
 Smith was set to star in the sci-fi thriller Brilliance, an adaptation of Marcus Sakey's novel of the same name scripted by Jurassic Park writer David Koepp, but he left the project to work on the Ridley Scott-produced sports drama Concussion.